ParthebhanMedi/BioMed/README.md

----
-#  Biomedical Named Entity Recognition and Normalization Tool BERN2 API
+# Biomedical Named Entity Recognition and Normalization Tool: BERN2 API

 ### Retrieve JSON
 To fetch JSON data, use the BERN2 API: